amlt-by-coinfirm/AMLT-Report-oracle/docs/IBaseAMLOracle.md

-Emitted when client smart contract ask an AML status for an address to be placed on-chain by the Oracle Operator.
+Emitted when the client smart contract asks for an AML status for an address to be placed on-chain by the Oracle Operator.